labinfo-lncc-br/SpoMAG/README.md

 ## Quick start
 ### Running with a single genome in the annotation file
 This is a quick example using the included files one_sporulation.csv (a known spore-former) and one_asporogenic.csv (a known non-spore-former).
-The genome used for the spore-former here is the XXXX (speciesXXXX).
+The genome used for the spore-former here is the following:

+- XXXX (speciesXXXX)

-The genome used for the non-spore-former here is the XXXX (speciesXXXX).
+The genome used for the non-spore-former here is the following:

+- XXXX (speciesXXXX)

 ```r